 You can also buy a basic face mask online or from a pharmacy or supermarket.

 Don’t buy special medical-grade face masks.
 Supply of these is needed for frontline care workers.

 What does the UK law say on wearing a face covering?

 It is now compulsory in England for anyone aged 11 or over to wear a face covering on public transport, in NHS facilities as a visitor or outpatient, and inside shops, museums, galleries, cinemas and places of worship.

 Face coverings are required in Northern Ireland for those aged 13 and over on public transport and inside shops.
 In Wales, a face covering is required for anyone aged 11 or over on public transport, and in shops and indoor public places.

-These rules do not apply to a person with dementia if they have a ‘reasonable excuse’ not to wear a face covering.
+The rules on face coverings do not apply to a person with dementia if they have a ‘reasonable excuse’ not to wear one.
 A reasonable excuse could be: